yxtay/yxtay.github.io/_posts/2020-06-15-python-environment-package-dependency-management.md

 In my next few articles, I will cover other aspects of my project template, such as application tools, development tools and docker deployment.

 Hope you have found it useful!
+Please let me know what you think in the comments.

 ## Alternative structures and templates